-Whether these are new concepts or you are well versed in the yamas and niymas, let’s delve deeper and explore the application of putting them into everyday life.
+Whether these are new concepts to you or you are well-versed in the yamas and niymas, let’s delve deeper and explore the application of putting them into everyday life.

-When we hear non-violence, we think of not committing a violent act toward others, but this also means not being violent with ourselves, in thought, word, and deed.
+When we hear non-violence, we think of not committing a violent act toward others, but this also means not being violent towards ourselves - in thought, word, and deed.

 When I think of non-excess, I think of balance and how we’re all trying to maintain a balance between the activities that fulfill us and the demands of life.
 Due to the push and pull of our daily schedules, social interactions, and unexpected circumstances that can add stress, it is hard to remember that impermanence is the flow of life and it’s not always what is going on in our lives, but how we handle the situation that matters.